lightninglabs/lightning-api/source/index.html.md

 # or unilaterally (--force).
 # A unilateral channel closure means that the latest commitment
 # transaction will be broadcast to the network.
 As a result, any settled
-# funds will be time locked for a few blocks before they can be swept int
+# funds will be time locked for a few blocks before they can be spent.
-# lnd's wallet.
 # In the case of a cooperative closure, One can manually set the fee to
 # be used for the closing transaction via either the --conf_target or
 # --sat_per_byte arguments.
 This will be the starting value used during
 # fee negotiation.
 This is optional.
+# To view which funding_txids/output_indexes can be used for a channel close,
+# see the channel_point values within the listchannels command output.
+# The format for a channel_point is 'funding_txid:output_index'.

 $ lncli closechannel [command options] funding_txid [output_index [time_limit]]